Gowanus, Brooklyn: 21st century

 Many "coworking" spaces were formed in Gowanus in the 2010s.
 More restaurants, bars, and art galleries moved to the neighborhood, and new real estate became available.

+The area was rezoned in November 2021, allowing more residential buildings to be developed there.
+The rezoning includes 8,500 new apartments in the area, of which 3,000 are to be affordable.
+Local businesses and residents formed the Gowanus Improvement District, a business improvement district, in 2024.
 By the mid-2020s, numerous apartment buildings were being built in Gowanus along the canal.
-The influx of new development has paved the way for new coworking brands like The Shop Workspace to establish footholds in the community.

 Transportation

 On the New York City Subway, the on the BMT Fourth Avenue Line and the on the IND Culver Line run through Gowanus, with stations at Smith–Ninth Streets and Fourth Avenue/Ninth Street.
 The neighborhood is also served by the bus routes.
 Bike routes cross the canal on the Union Street, 3rd Street and 9th Street bridges.
 The elevated Gowanus Expressway runs through the southern edge of the neighborhood, crossing the canal at Hamilton Avenue.
 The Carroll Street Bridge, built in 1889, is the oldest of the four remaining retractable bridges in the country.